Enforcement & signed intent

 If AGLedger is unreachable, the action does not run

 When the gate cannot reach AGLedger to validate a record, it has to choose: block the action (fail-closed, safer) or allow it (fail-open, more available).
-The reference implementation fails closed — the consequential step waits rather than proceeding unrecorded.
-Configure it to your own risk tolerance, but the default is the one that keeps the trail complete.
+The reference implementation fails closed - the consequential step waits rather than proceeding unrecorded.
+“Fail-closed” is a policy you set at your own gate, not something AGLedger does to you.
+Configure it to your risk tolerance, but the default is the one that keeps the trail complete.

 The decision stays yours